JaviSoto/JSSetBreakpointOnMethodForObject/README.md

 JSSetBreakpointOnMethodForObject
 ================================

-C function that makes the debugger stop whenever a method with the specified selector is called on the specified object.
+C function that makes the debugger stop whenever an Objective-C method with the specified selector is called on the specified object.

 ```c
 extern void js_setBreakpointOnMethodForObject(id object, SEL selector);